edx/edx-exams/docs/test_plan/proctored_exam.rst

 #.
 Filtering by username only should show exam attempts for that username
 #.
 Clicking the "Review Dashboard" link in the modal should load the review dashboard for your chosen Proctoring Software (e.g. Proctortrack or Proctorio)

-Can Reject/Verify "Second Review Required" attempts
+Can Reject/Verify "Review Required" attempts
 ---------------------------------------------------
 INSTRUCTIONS: Go into another exam and be suspiscious.
 Block your webcam, leave for a few seconds, make strange noises, open a bunch of tabs, watch some youtube, open wikipedia, ask chatgpt for the answer to life, etc. Note you will need to do this a couple of times

 #.
 Submit your suspiscious exam attempt, and check the exams dashboard.
-Assuming you were suspiscious enough, you should see a row that has a status of "Second Review Required" AND has a "Review Required" button for your attempt
+Assuming you were suspiscious enough, you should see a row that has a status of "Review Required" AND has a "Review Required" button for your attempt
     #.
 NOTE: This exam attempt may appear with the status "Satisfied" if you are using Proctorio.
 This means Proctorio's system is still analyzing your attempt.
 If this happens, just wait a bit and refresh the page until the status changes to "Verified"
 #.
 Clicking the "Review Required" button should spawn a modal that says "Update review status"
 #.
 Clicking "Cancel" should close the modal